iii-org/deploy-devops/README.md

 # deploy-devops
 ## Installation environment and requriments

-* 1 Ubuntu20.04 LTS VM (The minimum resource configuration of a virtual machine is 4 vcore, 8G ram, 32G HD; however, for production environment, it should be 3 or more VMs with 8 vcore, 16G ram, 200G SSD)
+* 1 Ubuntu20.04 LTS VM (The minimum resource configuration of a virtual machine is 4 vCore, 8G RAM, 60G HD; however, for production environment, it should be 3 or more VMs with 8 vCore, 16G RAM, 200G SSD)
 * Before installation, you should decide on these configuration settings
   * IP of VM
   * Deploy mode:DNS or IP or nip.io or xip.io (nip.io and xip.io are only for test environment)